 Inbreeding is involuntarily produced by keeping small populations (found in zoos).

 Inbreeding depression refers to the decrease or loss of the fitness and vigor which is mainly caused due to the inbreeding.
-To be simpler, the mating between the relatives in a small population is common and this may lower the population’s ability to persist and reproduce which is referred to inbreeding depression.
+To be simpler, the mating between the relatives in a small population is common and this may lower the population’s ability to persist and reproduce which is referred to as inbreeding depression.